-2).
-Write on it from a controversial or unique angle
+2) Write about it from a controversial or unique angle

 a) Build the Portfolio of Your Startup

-Tim Ferriss advises the entrepreneurs to document the progress of their startup.
-What inspired you, how it all started, and how it reached a certain point.
+Tim Ferriss advises entrepreneurs to document the progress of their startups.
+Make a record of what inspired you, how it all started, and how it reached a certain point.
 Documentation of your journey is a fantastic way to validate your claims as an authority.

 b) Develop your Contacts in Media Publication Houses

 It could take some time to establish a relationship with members of the media.
-In Tim’s case, he shared one of his blog posts about “National Press With No Budget” with Alex Ohanian and according to Alex, this gesture made him feel obliged to help Tim in return.
-And in this sense, your network of contacts can help you to achieve your goals if you develop trust with them.
+In Tim’s case, he shared one of his blog posts about “National Press With No Budget” with Alex Ohanian.
+According to Alex, this gesture made him feel obliged to help Tim in return.
+In this sense, your network of contacts can help you to achieve your goals if you develop trust with them.
 In fact, Tim insists that these contacts can be reliable when you need media exposure.

 Using Pressfarm’s custom media lists, you can connect with the best journalists in your niche.